BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

 (2) {Visualization Comparisons}

-To visually compare the detection capabilities of different methods on two datasets, two groups of experimental visualizations are conducted, as shown in Fig. \ref{fig:vis_SD}.
-In visualization, two obvious phenomena could be observed.
+To illustrate the detection performance of different methods on the two datasets, we conduct qualitative examples in Fig. \ref{fig:vis_SD}.
+Two key observations could be found.

-Firstly, these two datasets can be used to detect belt cracks, further proving their effectiveness.
-For example, all selected methods can detect belt cracks in the sample, but the detection results by different methods are different.
-Some methods, such as our BeltCrackDet, AOST and TAPTR, can detect all cracks in the sample from BeltCrack14ks, while someone, $e.g.$, CrackFormer and JTFN, could miss belt cracks.
-This allows us to easily distinguish which method is better for belt crack detection.
+First, both datasets enable belt-crack detection, further supporting their practical validity.
+All compared methods can detect cracks in the presented samples, although their detection quality varies.
+For instance, some methods, such as BeltCrackDet, AOST and TAPTR, can detect nearly all cracks in a sample from BeltCrack14ks, whereas others, $e.g.$, CrackFormer and JTFN, miss some real cracks.
+Such visual results reveal performance differences among models for industrial belt crack detection.

-Secondly, it is often hard to detect all belt cracks in samples, especially on more difficult BeltCrack9kd.
-For example, in the sample from BeltCrack14ks, some methods, including TAPTR, AOST, our BeltCrackDet, can almost detect all cracks, while other methods, $e.g.$, YOLOX, will miss true crack ($i.e.$, miss detection).
-Specially, on more difficult BeltCrack9kd, almost no method can correctly detect all cracks in the chosen sample with very subtle crack features.
-One possible reason is that, the distant cracks with heavy occlusion and weak lighting could heavily degrade the feature learning ability of detection methods.
+Second, detecting all belt cracks remains challenging, especially on the more complex dataset, BeltCrack9kd.
+For example, even on BeltCrack14ks, the models including TAPTR, AOST, and our BeltCrackDet, can almost completely detect all cracks, while the others such as YOLOX often tend to miss true cracks ($i.e.$, missed detections).
+On BeltCrack9kd, the difficulty further increases, and most methods struggle to correctly localize subtle or faint cracks in samples.
+One possible explanation is that severe occlusion, weak illumination, and small crack sizes reduce the availability of discriminative features, thereby limiting the detection capability of existing methods.

 (3) {Precision-Recall Curves}